So you’ve decided it’s time to start prepping for your LSAT. That’s wonderful! But now… where to begin? LSAT prep course, self-study, or tutoring?

 Classes by major prep companies can be hit or miss when it comes to teacher quality.
 In general, companies that specialize in the LSAT tend to have better teachers than companies that do all sorts of test prep.
 This is because general test prep companies sometimes just cross-train an SAT teacher or a GMAT teacher to do LSAT.
 Your teacher’s true expertise may be in another test.

 (Disclaimer: This doesn’t always hold true.
 One of the best test prep teachers I know is a direct counterexample to this.
 She taught nearly every test under the sun but was such an amazing and engaging teacher that she always had stellar reviews.
 She’s no longer doing test prep, but when she was, I would recommend her classes in a heartbeat.)

 Online versus in-person is another factor.
 A lot of students value in-person courses over live online courses, but you’re actually more likely to have high-quality teachers in an online course.
 Why?
 It’s a matter of simple availability.
 It’s hard for a prep company to find lots of high-scoring LSAT test-takers with solid teaching skills who aren’t too busy practicing law, especially in some cities.
 I should know.
 That used to be part of my job when I worked for one prep company back in the day.
 It was like trying to find a unicorn sometimes!

 But a prep company can use a teacher from anywhere in the world for their online classes.
 And in fact, since online classes tend to have many more students than in-person courses, companies tend to put their best teachers into the online courses.
 More happy students that way.

-There’s a lot of variability here, but again, a few factors you can use to increase the likelihood you’ll find a gem.
+There’s a lot of variability here, but again, a few factors you can use to increase the likelihood you’ll find a great tutor.